How to study at the University of Bremen

 Link to Course Catalogue University of Bremen

 The final version of the course catalogue is published in August/September for the winter semester and in February/March for the summer semester.

 All questions regarding the choice of courses, ECTS points, Learning Agreement and more should be directed to the departmental coordinator.

-German: B2 (according to the Common European Framework of Reference for Languages)
+German: B2 (Common European Framework of Reference for Languages - excerpt)

 English: B2 (only for courses taught in English)

 Most courses at the University of Bremen are taught in German.
 International exchange students should have sufficient knowledge of German in order to be able to follow courses and lectures successfully.